Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 Clear turnaround times

-Safety decisions are made by experienced guides in consultation with the team, prioritizing health over summit pressure.
+Safety decisions are made by experienced guides in consultation with the team, always prioritizing health and safe return over summit pressure.

 Permits, Regulations, and Logistics